internet4000/find/docs/development.md

 Maybe:
 - use their opensearch file, if they have one, and we can get data there (make a search query to their search/suggestion endpoint?)
--

 ## Visiting the find URL
 It is visited each time a search is made.

-We try to only execute the user query part of the script, and not load any other file/assets, for speed.
+We try to only execute the user query part of the script, and not load any other file/assets if there is any, for speed.

-So the UI part (web components),
+So the UI part (web components)

 ## Questions
 To be investigated.